 I’m not advising to go against anything your doctor has told you, as we are all at our own place with our health, but I will say that whenever there was nothing I could do, and I just accepted what was and let things happen, I always felt more peace and freedom on the other side.

-One moment in particular changed my life forever.
+One moment, in particular, changed my life forever.
 It was 2009 and I was driving back from Sedona, Arizona.
-I just completed classes for hypnosis and NLP, and I had a 1000 miles to drive back to Texas.
+I just completed classes for hypnosis and NLP, and I had 1000 miles to drive back to Texas.

 My car was full of clothes, audio equipment, tools, and more because I just moved to Texas with my wife, and went straight to class in Arizona before going to our new place.